Joseph Taylor Robinson House: History

-The house was designed by Frank W Gibb purchased by Joseph Taylor Robinson, who had been United States Senator since 1913.
+The house was designed by Frank W Gibb and purchased by Joseph Taylor Robinson, who had been a United States Senator since 1913.
 Robinson would live in this house until his death in 1937, and then his widow until her death in 1958.
 The house remained in the Robinson family until 1972, and was later used as a facility for housing cancer patients receiving treatment at Little Rock facilities.
 It was listed on the National Register of Historic Places in 1975, and was designated a National Historic Landmark in 1994, in recognition for its association with Robinson during his period of greatest influence in national politics.
 It is the best-preserved of the two surviving houses Robinson owned.

 Joseph Taylor Robinson (1872-1937) was born in Lonoke, Arkansas, and attended the University of Arkansas and the University of Virginia Law School, both without graduating.
 He was admitted to the Arkansas Bar in 1895 and quickly distinguished himself.
 He was elected to the United States House of Representatives in 1902 as a Democrat, and served five terms before winning election as Governor of Arkansas.
 He served 55 days as governor, winning legislative appointment to the United States Senate in early 1913 after the previous appointee, Jefferson Davis, died.